Shanghainese people in Hong Kong: Culture

 Shanghainese tailors helped popularize forms of dress in Hong Kong like the Cheongsam (called Qipao in Mandarin and Zansae in Shanghainese).
+Additionally, the influx of Shanghainese people led to the development and popularization of traditional Shanghai-style barber shops in many Shanghainese communities, emphasizing traditionalism and customer first policies.

 Shanghainese pedicure in Hong Kong has been called the "World's Most Amazing Pedicure" by Time Magazine.
-When Shanghainese businessmen moved to Hong Kong there was a demand for pedicure service, in the past only the wealthy would afford these services.
+When Shanghainese businessmen moved to Hong Kong there was a demand for pedicure service, in the past only the wealthy could afford these services.
 Now they are very common and can be found in many public bathing facilities, spas and barbershops."
 The pedicures do not originate in Shanghai itself but rather surrounding rural areas, but also the city of Yangzhou, where the Bathing Culture has existed since the Song dynasty.
 While many of the public bathhouses which provided pedicures disappeared due to urban development from the 1990s to 2000's, the services remained.
 The pedicures are thought to have first appeared in Hong Kong in the late 1940s with the opening of Shanghai Tong Hing Yuk Tak Bathhouse (closed in 2006).